rachelvansciver/SAACO3/access/IAM.md

 - Attached to group, user or role as a json document.
 - Should use least privilege principle
 - If a user has multiple groups his permissions will be the composition of all policies of all groups
-- Deny always overwrites any alow
+- Deny always overwrites any allow
 ```json
 {
     "Version":"date", //required